knatten/blog.knatten.org/char+char/post.md

 > There are five standard signed integer types : “signed char”, “short int”, “int”, “long int”, and “long long int”.
 In this list, each type provides at least as much storage as those preceding it in the list.

 Note that it says "at least as much storage", it doesn't have to be more.
-So for instance you could have an eight bit system where both `char` and `int` are eight bits.
+So for instance you could have a sixteen bit system where both `char` and `int` are sixteen bits.

 Second, `char` can be either signed or unsigned, it's up to the implementation: [basic.fundamental]§6.9.1¶1: